 About my sons and daughter

 At that time, my eldest son and daughter graduated from universities in Moscow and Minsk.
 They, like me, knew how to combine work and study and this gave them growth and self-reliance and an ability to manage their time.

-I continued to train to upgrade my coaching skills and passed an international certification as a coach and specialist in communicating with children.
+I continued to train to upgrade my coaching skills and passed an international certification as a coach and specialist in harmonious personality developing.
 I developed my business, learning many new areas by following my heart.
-Despite my work rhythms, I remained a mother, supporting my children with love and my faith in them.
+Despite my work rhythms, I always remained a mother, supporting my children with love and my faith in them.

 A year later, on Valentine’s Day :), I met Joff.
 A little later, we met up in London at the World Book Fair, where I flew with my novel looking for a translator.
 Since then have become one.
 Two halves of two countries on different continents: the United States and Russia.
 My almost zero English and Joff’s zero Russian.
 We communicated using Google translator resulting in many humorous situations . . .

 I got married a second time, as a grandmother.
 Love does not know age, distance, and has only one language – the language of the heart . . .
 Our history is proof of that.